 Health Care Providers and insurance schemes

 Some private health care providers such as BUPA, PPP and WPA pay for treatment under their health care policies.
-They will usually only do this if the treatment is being provided by a BMAS member.
+They will usually only do this if the treatment is being provided by an accredited BMAS member.
 If you are a member of a health care scheme, please telephone them for further information.

 Click on the following for further information: